Ulstein Verft yard area 2

 Olympic Boreas CSOV Yno 318 Ulstein Verft

 The ship owner can demonstrate reductions in fuel consumption and emissions by nearly 50 per cent compared to other sailing CSOVs.
-The vessels are designed and built with an efficient hull, integration of propellers, machinery, and energy recovery systems, which, in combination with the ULSTEIN® POWER Variable Speed Generator (VSG) technology, achieved a very low fuel consumption of 2.7 tonnes per day during DP operations.
+The vessels are designed and built with an efficient hull and the integration of propellers, machinery, and energy recovery systems.
+In combination with ULSTEIN POWER™ Variable Speed Generator (VSG) technology, this achieves a very low fuel consumption of 2.7 tonnes per day during DP operations.
 These vessels confirm that holistic design and collaboration between the shipping company, shipyard, and suppliers yield excellent results.

 Newbuild activities for the Group include eight Ulstein-designed CSOVs for three different ship owners, currently in various phases of construction, a large cable-laying vessel for Nexans, and an expedition cruise vessel for SunStone Ships, the seventh of the ULSTEIN CX103 design in SunStone's Infinity class.
 In collaboration with our engineering colleagues in Gdynia, our Rotterdam design team has developed an innovative heavy lift vessel for Penta-Ocean Construction of Japan.
 Additionally, we have designed a next-generation rock installation vessel, integrating advanced rock handling and fall pipe systems.